UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Configurations/LAB60/index.rst

 The full documentation for this configuration can be found within `Geoscientific Model Development <https://doi.org/10.5194/gmd-13-4959-2020>`_.

-We have thre LAB60 simulations, `click here <https://canadian-nemo-ocean-modelling-forum-commuity-of-practice.readthedocs.io/en/latest/Institutions/UofA/Model_Development/AGRIF/index.html#agrif>`_ to see them within our AGRIF list.
+We have three LAB60 simulations, `click here <https://canadian-nemo-ocean-modelling-forum-commuity-of-practice.readthedocs.io/en/latest/Institutions/UofA/Model_Development/AGRIF/index.html#agrif>`_ to see them within our AGRIF list.
 All our LAB60 simulations use the same base setup including horizontal/vertical grid spacing:

 .. figure:: ./LAB60_horz_vert_grid.png